vpharrish101/SAML/README.md

 # SAML: Adaptive sGNN - based optimization model for eliminating scanner-shift bias

+Official PyTorch Implementation of 'Geometric Destabilization of Noise in rs-fMRI' (Under Review).
 Project aim: This project focuses on 2 main things: -
   1. Designing a Graph Neural Network for analysing neural activity within brain.
   2. Showing that specialized preprocessing for data is as important as the architecture itself.